 The Client node sends requests to the blockchain nodes and receives the results of running the requests.

-When the Replica node thin-replica protocol sends the result to the Client nodes that are subscribed to receive these updates, the Client node thin-replica protocol receives the update and writes it into the local client PostgreSQL.
-After data is written to PostgreSQL, a notification that the update was written in the local DB is sent to the DAML Ledger API.
+When the Replica node thin-replica protocol sends the result to the Client nodes subscribed to receive these updates, the Client node thin-replica protocol receives the update and writes it into the local client PostgreSQL.
+After data is written to PostgreSQL, a notification that the update was written in the local DB is sent to the Daml Ledger API.

 The PostgreSQL DB stores a materialized view of the Replica Network, which is the data that the specific Client node is permitted to view in a processed format.

 BFT Client Protocol

 The BFT client must ensure the validity of the data collected from the Replica Network before sending it back to the application.

 The BFT client collects and compares the results received from each Replica node.
 For example, when the BFT client receives an application request, this request is sent from the BFT client to the Replica Network.
 After each Replica node executes the request, each node sends the result back to the BFT client.
 When the BFT client collects sufficient replies, it can return the result to the application.
 The Client node waits for 2f+1 identical results before returning a reply (the Client node does not need to wait for n identical results).

 The BFT client usually communicates with the primary Replica node.
 The BFT client sends requests to the primary Replica node.
 The primary Replica node then forwards the request to the rest of the Replica nodes to be executed, and these nodes in the network send the execution result directly back to the Client node.

 If the BFT client does not know the primary Client node, it sends the request to all the Replica nodes in the network.
 The results returned by the Replica nodes include the primary Replica node ID.
 After f+1 results are returned, the BFT client can identify the primary Replica node and send the request only to that primary Replica node.